Future-Secure-AI/microsoft-graph/README.md

 Note that this is a THIRD PARTY library and not associated with Microsoft.

+## Breaking changes
+2.15.0 has a path change for `listDriveItems`.
+It's now in `tasks/listDriveItems`.
+This is part of a fix that prevented `listDriveItems` from returning the first 200 items only.

 ## Usage
 Install the NPM package `npm i microsoft-graph`, then: